-Early reports from E3 claimed that the Nintendo 3DS had graphics that surpass the Nintendo Gamecube, and, though obviously no one outside of Nintendo has had a chance to look under its hood, the mere fact that it has 3D effects obtained without glasses makes it almost certain to surpass the Gamecube on a technical level as well.
+The Nintendo 3DS had graphics that can match, if not surpass, the Nintendo GameCube, and even though no one outside of Nintendo has had a chance to look under its hood, the mere fact that it has 3D effects obtained without glasses makes it almost certain to surpass the GameCube on a technical level as well.

 An interesting example of this occurs in Rock Band: Unplugged.
 The standard multipliers (without Overdrive) go up to 5x.
 Activating Overdrive doubles the multiplier: 1x becomes 2x, 2x becomes 4x... except when used while the multiplier is at 5x... then, the multiplier becomes 11x.
 Why?
 Because, as Harmonix's Alex Navarro said in an interview, "Eleven is better than ten."

 During target practice in Psychonauts, Razputin is tasked with killing a THOUSAND dummy mooks that pop out of a dispenser.
 The only way to actually finish the level is to set the dispenser intensity up to eleven (aptly marked with a skull and crossbones) which makes the whole shooting range run amok and force you to fight in near-combat conditions.Which actually was the whole point of the practice from the very beginning.